Uncontested Divorce Proceedings

 Divorce Papers > Divorce Proceedings > Uncontested Divorce Proceedings

-Sequence of Uncontested Divorce Proceedings at a glance
+Sequence of Uncontested Divorce Proceedings at a glance:

-• Preparing the divorce petition and filing it
+• Preparing the divorce petition and filing it by the petitioner

-• Serving the divorce documents
+• Serving the divorce documents to the respondent

 • Wherever essential, completing the divorce waiting period